Charlottesville was Terrorism: Hard Data on Threat Levels from Ideological Hate

 Regardless, I’m unsure how the Dallas targeted police attacks are much different in nature than the Baton Rouge assassination of 3 cops shortly after.
 They’re on the same continuum of anti-police hate in my book, and took place during the same volatile pre-presidential #BLM-focused election summer.

 Frankly, New America’s methodology doesn’t always make sense as they keep obviously terror-based killings out of their listing.
-This is the opposite of GAO and ADL, who tend to broadly define killings as “Right Wing” and increase their totals.
+Though they don’t go in the direction of GAO and ADL, who tend to broadly define killings as “Right Wing” and increase those totals to the upper limit.
+Yet it appears that the “Black” or “left-wing” total is 50% less than it could be if applying the same methodology they do with white right-wing killers.

 In fact, there’s been several other police ambush murders in the past few years where one would easily assume they are ideological but aren’t mentioned on the New America website under “Black Separatist/Nationalist/Supremacist” while at the same time there are many white cop killers listed under “Far Right Wing.”
 This includes a black extremist, Malik Mohammad Ali, who killed 2 cops directly after Charlottesville in apparent revenge.
 Among the only outlets publicizing this killing was the the conservative Daily Caller website.
 They wrote, “His posts show anger towards police officers, President Trump, and white people, as well as frustration over the events last week in Charlottesville, where a man attending a white nationalist rally plowed his car into a crowd of protesters, killing 32-year-old Heather Heyer.”
 More than a year later, The Southern Poverty Law Center said the man formerly named Everett Glenn Miller is a “domestic antigovernment extremist” and is part of a growing trend of sovereign citizens willing to murder for their black supremacist “Moorish” beliefs.
 Ali/Miller also Tweeted out the mugshot of Heyer’s killer four days before his crime, a picture that went viral in countless Tweets and Facebook posts — the opposite phenomenon occurring regarding his own image and story.
 Chances are, dear reader, this is the first you’re hearing about him.